 Now, raise your hand if you know why…

-If you’re one of the majority who didn’t raise your hand, no worries.
+If you’re one of the majorities who didn’t raise your hand, no worries.
 Until recently, I wouldn’t have been able to raise my hand either.

-Below, I’m going to give you a crash course on electrolytes: covering what they are, what they do, and why they’re so important to your success on the track.
+Below, I’m going to give you a crash course on electrolytes: covering what they are, what they do, and why they’re so crucial to your success on the track.

 What Are Electrolytes?